The European Commission on Thursday approved the disbursement of over €1 billion to Cyprus as part of its Security Action for Europe (Safe) programme.

 In total, Cyprus will receive exactly €1,181,503,924, while 18 other European Union member states are also in line to receive funding as part of the €150bn allocated by the commission to the programme earlier this year.

-The Safe programme foresees that EU member states and allies will join forces to carry out “common procurements” for military hardware, with it envisioned that at procurements will be carried out by at least two participating countries on any given occasion.
+The Safe programme foresees EU member states and allies joining forces to carry out “common procurements” of military hardware, with the aim that each procurement will involve at least two participating countries.

-All EU member states qualify for the Safe programme, as well as Ukraine, the four European Economic Area States – Iceland, Liechtenstein, Norway, and Switzerland – and as six other countries which have signed common defence agreements with the EU – Albania, Japan, Moldova, North Macedonia, South Korea, the United Kingdom, which signed an agreement with the EU in May.
+All EU member states and Ukraine qualify for the Safe programme, along with the four European Economic Area states – Iceland, Liechtenstein, Norway, and Switzerland – and six other countries that have signed common defence agreements with the EU, namely Albania, Japan, Moldova, North Macedonia, South Korea, and the United Kingdom, which concluded its agreement in May.

-The Cypriot government had given the EU formal notice of its intention to participate in the Safe programme’s common procurement instrument while officials from the EU’s directorate-general for the defence industry and space (DG-Defis) were visiting the island in July.
+The Cypriot government had given the EU formal notice of its intention to participate in the Safe programme’s common procurement instrument while officials from the EU’s directorate-general for the defence industry and space (DG-Defis) visited the island in July.

 Click here to change your cookie preferences